originalnicodr/originalnicodr/README.md

 I also like photography and virtual photography!
 If you want to see some of my work (only of the latter for now) head over to [my site](https://originalnicodr.github.io/virtual-photography/)!

+In addition to that, I enjoy making games!
+Feel free to check out the projects I worked on in [here](https://itch.io/profile/originalnicodr).

 # 🛠️ Tools

 ### What I tend to use